oat-sa/taohub-articles/forge/Developer Guide/tao-on-mac.md

 authors:
     - 'Bartlomiej Marszal'
 tags:
-    - 'Onboarding'
+    - 'Developer Enviroment'
     - 'Developer Guide'
 -->

 # Installation TAO Platform on MacOs

+This document explains how to install and configure your local machine to run and develop TAO Platform on MacOS environments.

 [Requirements](../Administrator%20Guide/requirements.md)

-This instructions are base on online tutorials available
+This instructions are base on following tutorials:

 [Apache, PHP Instructions](https://getgrav.org/blog/macos-mojave-apache-multiple-php-versions)